-6.3 Planning Agreements
+6.3 Voluntary Planning Agreements

-A planning agreement (also known as a voluntary planning agreement or VPA) is an offer by a developer to Council to dedicate land, make monetary contributions, or provide any other material public benefit, to be used for or applied toward a public purpose.
+A planning agreement (also known as a Voluntary Planning Agreement or VPA) is an offer written offer made by a developer to Council to dedicate land, make monetary contributions, or provide any other a material public benefit to be used for or applied towards for a public purpose or a combination of any or all of the above.
+A VPA can only be considered where there is an instrument change (i.e change to the LEP or SEPP) or to land where a Development Application (DA) is proposed.